Course Schedule

 - Review of JavaScript: DOM manipulation, event handlers

-- Review of JavaScript: OOP classes, higher-order functions, closures
+- Review of JavaScript: Higher-order functions, closures

 - Review of JavaScript: Async/await and Fetch API